Subin-Vidhu/2024/Deep Learning Specialization/Structuring Machine Learning Projects/Readme.md

 Importance of accurate estimation of Bayes error: The video emphasizes the significance of having an accurate estimate of Bayes error to make informed decisions about bias and variance reduction.
 It suggests that a better estimate of Bayes error can help identify the focus areas for improvement in machine learning projects.

 Recap of the key points discussed in the video: The video concludes by summarizing the main takeaways, including the use of human-level error as a proxy for Bayes error, the relationship between human-level error, training error, and dev error, and the challenges in estimating bias and variance near human-level performance.

+**Surpassing Human-level Performance**:

+Introduction

+Discusses the excitement of surpassing human-level performance in machine learning tasks.
+Explains that progress becomes harder as you approach or surpass human-level performance.
+Example 1: Team of Humans vs. Single Human vs. Algorithm

+Scenario: Team of humans achieves 0.5% error, single human achieves 1% error, algorithm has 0.6% training error and 0.8% dev error.
+Explains how to calculate avoidable bias and variance based on the given error rates.
+Example 2: Team of Humans vs. Single Human vs. Algorithm

+Scenario: Team of humans achieves 0.5% error, single human achieves 1% error, algorithm has 0.3% training error and 0.4% dev error.
+Highlights the difficulty in determining the avoidable bias in this scenario.
+Challenges in Making Progress

+Explains that once the algorithm surpasses human-level performance, it becomes harder to rely on human intuition for further improvement.
+States that the options for making progress become less clear.
+Examples of Machine Learning Surpassing Human-Level Performance

+Lists examples where machine learning excels, such as online advertising, product recommendations, logistics, and loan approval.
+Notes that these examples involve structured data and are not natural perception tasks.
+Challenges in Natural Perception Tasks

+States that humans are generally good at natural perception tasks, making it harder for computers to surpass human-level performance.
+Mentions speech recognition and some computer vision tasks as areas where computers have surpassed human-level performance.
+Medical Tasks

+Highlights certain medical tasks where computers are getting good at surpassing human-level performance, such as reading ECGs and diagnosing skin cancer.
+Conclusion
+Acknowledges that surpassing human-level performance is not easy but can be achieved with enough data and deep learning systems.

+**Improving your Model Performance**: